 Adaptive Medical Equipment and Supplies

-Adult Day Program

-Assistive Technology Devices

-Assistive Technology Van Lifts and Tie Downs

-Chore Services

 Community Transition Services

 Environmental Modifications

 Expanded Community Living Supports

 Eye Examinations

 Eye Wear (providers dispensing eyeglasses and contact lenses)

 Fiscal Intermediary

 Home Delivered Meals

 Medical Supplies (incontinence supplies)

 Non-Emergency Transportation

 Non-medical transportation (waiver service only)

 Personal Care Services (non-agency and agency)

 Personal Emergency Response System

 Dental (Preventive and Restorative)

 Preventive Nursing Services (non-agency and agency)

 Private Duty Nursing (non-agency and agency)

 Respite (non-waiver provided in the home)

 Waiver Respite (provided overnight in the home or a licensed setting)

 Skilled Nursing Home (beds certified for both Medicare and Medicaid)

+Skilled Nursing Home (beds certified for both Medicare and Medicaid)

-2.7.1.2.6.2.
-The ICO will directly employ or contract with independent care providers of the Enrollee's choice, if the individual meets MDCH qualification requirements, to provide personal care services.
+- 2.7.1.6.2.
+The ICO will arrange for personal care services to be provided by independent care providers of the enrollee's choice, through the use of a fiscal intermediary, an agency of choice, or through a Home Help or other care agency, or through people employed by the ICO, if the individual meets MDHHS qualification requirements, to provide personal care services.
 Enrollees who currently receive personal care services from an independent care provider may elect to continue to use that provider or select a new provider so long as that provider meets the State qualifications.
-The ICOs must make best efforts to assist independent care providers providing personal care services to Enrollees to join the Provider Network.

-- 2.7.1.2.6.3.
-The ICO must comply with standards described within the approved 1915 (b) and 1915(c) waivers. - 2.7.1.2.6.4.
-CMS and MDCH will monitor access to care and the prevalence of needs indicated through Enrollee HRAs, and, based on those findings, may require that the ICO initiates further network expansion over the course of the Demonstration.

-- 2.7.1.2.7.
-For providers of overlap services that may be subject to either Medicaid or Medicare network requirements, such as home health and durable medical equipment, the stricter of any applicable standards will apply. - 2.7.1.3.
-The ICO must notify the CMT of any significant Provider Network changes immediately, but no later than five (5) business days after becoming aware of an issue, including a change in the ICO's Provider Network that renders the ICO unable to provide one or more covered items and services within the access to care standards set forth in this section, with the goal of providing notice to the CMT at least sixty (60) calendar days prior to the effective date of any such change. - 2.7.1.4.
-Enrollees must be assured choice of all Providers, including the ICO Care Coordinator and others that will participate in their ICT. - 2.7.1.5.
+The ICOs must make best efforts to assist independent care providers providing personal care services to Enrollees to join the Provider Network. - 2.7.1.6.3.
+The ICO must comply with standards described within the approved 1915 (b) and 1915(c) waivers. - 2.7.1.6.4.
+CMS and MDHHS will monitor access to care and the prevalence of needs indicated through Enrollee HRAs, and, based on those findings, may require that the ICO initiates further network expansion over the course of the Demonstration. - 2.7.1.6.5.
+For providers of overlap services that may be subject to either Medicaid or Medicare network requirements, such as home health and durable medical equipment, the stricter of any applicable standards will apply. - 2.7.1.7.
+The ICO must notify the CMT of any significant Provider Network changes immediately, but no later than five (5) business days after becoming aware of an issue, including a change in the ICO's Provider Network that renders the ICO unable to provide one or more covered items and services within the access to care standards set forth in this section, with the goal of providing notice to the CMT at least sixty (60) calendar days prior to the effective date of any such change. - 2.7.1.8.
+Enrollees must be assured choice of all Providers, including the ICO Care Coordinator and others that will participate in their ICT. - 2.7.1.9.
 The ICO ensures that Enrollees have access to the most current and accurate information by updating its online provider directory and search functionality on a timely basis.
 This information includes provider compliance with the ADA in terms of physical and communications accessibility for Enrollees who are blind or deaf as well as other reasonable accommodations.